 Tip #11: Trèsind Studio

-“Rising India – The Great Continent” is the name of the menu, vegetarian and regular option.
-It reads like a long story of an Indian travel experience, from Coastal plains, over Deccan plateau, Northern plains and Himalayan mountain.
+“Rising India – The Great Continent” is the name of the menu, available in both vegetarian and regular options.
+It reads like a long story of an Indian travel experience, from coastal plains to the Deccan Plateau, Northern Plains, and the Himalayan mountains.
 The Papadom Botanic Bar holds signature cocktails, each with a story and lovely sounding names.

 -